axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/modifying-messages/conditional-rewrite/_index.md

 1. The log path receives a message from the source (`s1`).

 2. The rewrite rule (`r_rewrite_set`) evaluates the condition.
-If the message matches the condition (the PROGRAM field of the message is "myapplication"), {{% productparam "abbrev" %}} rewrites the log message (sets the value of the HOST field to "myhost"), otherwise it is not modified.
+If the message matches the condition (the PROGRAM field of the message is "myapplication"), {{% param "product.abbrev" %}} rewrites the log message (sets the value of the HOST field to "myhost"), otherwise it is not modified.

 3. The next element of the log path processes the message (`d1`).